Treat-Streets/treat-streets-fe/README.md

 ### Challenges
 - Using CircleCI and Cypress testing with GraphQL (stubbing and intercepting became more difficult)
-- Deploying our app (unfortunately not getting the background of ReactMapGL to render when deployed)
+- Deploying our app (struggled to get MapBox to show at first)
 - Event bubbling issue with popups on houses (solved with the help of a seasoned dev experienced in MapBox)

 ## Future Features